-In ‘Lapis Lazuli’ Yeats uses imagery, personification, juxtaposition, symbolism to best support his view on the power of art to change society.
+In ‘Lapis Lazuli’ Yeats uses imagery, personification, juxtaposition, and symbolism to best support his view on the power of art to change society.
 Imagery is present in the 55 & 56, where the poet describes, how the Chinese people received happiness from the music, though it is a song of melancholy.
 The poet pictures how they represent their joy “their eyes mid many wrinkles, their ancient glittering eyes, are gay”.

 In the fifth stanza, the poet personifies the men in the carving.
-He imagines them to be sitting on the mountain and take a deep vast look at the scenery present in front of them: “There, on the mountains and the sky, on all the tragic scenes they stare”
+He imagines them to be sitting on the mountain and taking a deep vast look at the scenery present in front of them: “There, on the mountains and the sky, on all the tragic scenes they stare”

-The bird image appears on the carving is interpreted by the poet to delineate a life of longevity.
+The bird image that appears on the carving is interpreted by the poet to delineate a life of longevity.
 The symbolism present in this line “over them flies a long-legged bird a symbol of longevity” juxtaposes with the narrow human lifespan.
 They are compared to the Japanese haiku, something more eternal and enduring.